eyp-developers/eyp-member-database/README.md

 - Read: This user can log in, but can not add or remove modules and users.
 - None: This user can not log in.
 The account exists, but it is deactivated.

+## Migrating old data

+If you are running the old EYP Member Database, you can migrate your existing data by following these steps:

+1. Install the new version and set up all the modules you need
+2. Make a full SQL dump of your old database (including data and structure) and insert this dump into the new database directly via SQL.
+3. Run the SQL script `installer/transfer.sql` on the new database.
+It will transfer the old data into the new database.
+4. If you had pictures in your old database, copy the files to the `uploads` directory in your new database's folder.
+5. Make sure that the data was copied successfully.
+6. If you want, you can run the SQL script `installer/remove_old.sql` to remove the copy of your old database you created in step 3.

 ## License

 This software is licensed under the MIT License.
 See LICENSE.txt for more information.